-- If getting in and out of the car is a problem there are many transfer aids that could be of assistance.
+If getting in and out of the car is a problem there are many transfer aids that could be of assistance.

 These include:

 - handy bars

 - car seat slide pads

 - turn table seat pads

 - roller sheets

 - grip handle straps.

 - To close doors, use a belt looped through the door handle on the inside of the car.
-Put your arm through the loop and swing the door closed

-- Extra wide rear view mirrors and blind spot mirrors can assist if you have difficulty turning to check mirrors when driving.
+Put your arm through the loop and swing the door closed - Extra-wide rear view mirrors and blind-spot mirrors can assist if you have difficulty turning to check mirrors when driving - Steering wheel covers can help reduce the force you require to hold the steering wheel.
+A variety of options are available including gel.